alexander-krotov/apollo-clock/README.md

 The firmware is built with Arduino IDE 2.

-NetworManager is used to connect to WiFi network and update the clock coontrols:
+NetworkManager is used to connect to WiFi network and update the clock controls:
 - the timezoe shift
 - the NTP server name
 - 12/24h display mode
 - should it show the hours leading 0 or not
-- brightnes (random blinks of individual digits to dim them)
+- brightness (random blinks of individual digits to dim them)

-When connected to WiFi it updates the time using NTP every 3000 seocnds.
+When connected to WiFi it updates the time using NTP every 3000 seconds.

 D3231 TwoWire interface is used for RTC.